 Abstract: John Gibbons (2006) has argued against epistemic internalism on the basis of thought experiments.
 I argue that Gibbons’s thought experiments fail to support his argument.

 Abstract: In (Rea 2006), Michael Rea presents an argument that presentism is incompatible with a libertarian view of human freedom and the unrestricted principle of bivalence.
 I aim to show that Rea’s argument fails.
 The outline of my paper is as follows.
 In Part I, I briefly explain the above three views and I present Rea’s argument.
 In Part II, I argue that one of the premises of the argument is unjustified.

-3. “All Basing is Phenomenal Basing” The Epistemic Basing Relation, eds.
+4. “All Evidential Basing is Phenomenal Basing” The Epistemic Basing Relation, eds.
 P. Bondy & J.A.
-Carter, Oxford. (forthcoming, pending volume approval)
+Carter, Routledge. (forthcoming)

 Abstract: In our paper, we distinguish between two forms of memory knowledge: experiential memory knowledge and stored memory knowledge.
 We argue that, mutatis mutandis, the case that Pritchard makes for epistemological disjunctivism regarding perceptual knowledge can be made for epistemological disjunctivism regarding experiential memory knowledge.
 At the same time, we argue against a disjunctivist account of stored memory knowledge.